miawbot/lmao/README.md

-# hello, i'm hazel
+# Hello, I'm Hazel
-24/7 music, moderation, and entertainment oriented @discord.js bot
+24/7 music, moderation, and entertainment oriented @discord.js bot.

-# setup
+# Setup
-suggestions or issues? make an issue or merge request regarding referenced issue.
+Suggestions or issues?
+Make an issue or merge request regarding referenced issue.

-## installation
+## Installation
-clone the repo on your system
+Clone the repo on your system.

     git clone https://github.com/frogyushi/hazel-v2

-then, navigate to the directory and install the npm packages
+Then, navigate to the directory and install the npm packages.

     git install

-## credentials
+## Credentials
-navigate to `.env.example` and replace placeholders. rename file to `.env` when done.
+Navigate to `.env.example` and replace placeholders.
+Rename file to `.env` when done.

-## deployment
+## Deployment
-deploy your instance
+Deploy your instance.

     npm start